mltframework/shotcut_web/howtos/contribute/index.md

 Additional languages are already started but have not yet reached the 60% minimum level to be included in a Shotcut release.

+Please do not open a pull request to update a translation.
+Your request will be rejected unless it is for the English language to add a plural form or disambiguation comment.

 Support Other Users
 -------------------